-At the sixth day, the animals were deeply anesthetized with ether anesthesia and sacrificed except the group 2 that was sacrificed on the day 1 post- induction of seizure.
-Brains were fixed in 10% neutral formal saline solution and embedded in paraffin.Sectioned of 10um thickness with of each representative group were deparaffinized and further processed.
-Immunoperoxidase was used to label astrocytes using glial fibrillary acidic protein (GFAP) ( Novocastra, LEICA Germany) as a marker.
+At the sixth day, the animals were deeply anesthetized with ether anesthesia and sacrificed, except the group 2 which was sacrificed on the day 1 post- induction of seizure.
+The brains were fixed in 10% neutral formal saline solution and embedded in paraffin.Sections of 10um thickness of each representative group were deparaffinized and further processed.
+Immunoperoxidase was used to label astrocytes using glial fibrillary acidic protein (GFAP) (Novocastra, LEICA Germany) as a marker.
 Endogenous peroxidase activity was blocked with pre-incubation in 0.3% H2O2.
-After washing, the sections were pre-incubated for 1 h at room temperature in the appropriate normal serum before incubation in primary antibodies overnight at 4°C. The sections were then rinsed and incubated in secondary antibodies at1:200 dilution for 2 h at room temperature, and then reacted in avidin biotin complex solution (Novocastra, LEICA Germany) for 1.5 h using 30-30-diaminobenzidine (DAB) as chromogen.
-The sections were then mounted on slides, dried, dehydrated, cleared and cover slipped with DPX.
+After washing, the sections were pre-incubated for 1 hour at room temperature in the appropriate normal serum before incubation in primary antibodies overnight at 4°C. The sections were then rinsed and incubated in secondary antibodies at1:200 dilution for 2 hours at room temperature, and then reacted in avidin biotin complex solution (Novocastra, LEICA Germany) for 1.5 hours using 30-30-diaminobenzidine (DAB) as chromogen.
+The sections were then mounted on slides, dried, dehydrated, cleared and cover slipped with Dibutylphthalate polystyrene xylene (DPX).
 The slides were interpreted and photographed.
-Star shaped cells with specific dark brown colours in the cytoplasm or nuclei depending on the antigenic sites are considered to be positive.
+Star shaped cells with specific dark brown colors in the cytoplasm or nuclei depending on the antigenic sites are considered to be positive.
 The haematoxylin stained cells without this form are scored negative.
 Nonspecific binding/brown artifacts on cells and connective tissue were disregarded.